cadjai/copy-user-ca-bundle-cm-into-new-ca-bundle/README.md

    - port: The port on which the registry listen (default assumes 443)
    - ca_file_pem: The path to the pem based certificate file to use.

+Variables for the creating a new CA CM but only changing the key that holds the CA bundle
+- new_ca_cm_name: The name of the to be created configmap.
+- new_ca_cm_namespace: The namespace where the newly created configmap is created in.
+- new_ca_cm_key: The key holding the CA bundle in the new config map

 Dependencies
 ------------